KunChen1110/SheetHero/dataset/DatasetV1.md

 ## Test14
 ### Global Mobile Reviews Analysis

+### Scenario
+Customer review and marketing analytics

+### Category
+group reviews by country and brand; compute average rating and review counts; summarize in table

 ### Spreadsheet
 [spreadsheet29](Task14/tc14_input01.csv)

 ### Prompt
 Given a dataset of smartphone reviews containing customer information, brand, model, and overall ratings, generate a table that shows, for each country and brand, the average rating and the number of reviews.
 The output should be an Excel file with columns: country, brand, avg_rating, num_reviews.
-Focus only on the average rating metric and provide a clean summary suitable for analysis.
+Focus only on the average rating metric and provide a clear summary suitable for analysis.

 ### Output